apache/celeborn-website/docs/docs/latest/deploy_on_k8s.md

 * celeborn `celeborn.worker.storage.dirs` - which disk should be mounted for celeborn worker(For more
   information, [HostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath))

+### [Optional] Build Celeborn Docker Image

+Maybe you want to make your own celeborn docker image, you can use `docker build . -f docker/Dockerfile` in Celeborn Binary.

 ### 3. Helm Install Celeborn Charts

 More details in [Helm Install](https://helm.sh/docs/helm/helm_install/)